wysaid/FotorSDK-iOS/README.md

 ```

-then you update the `launchPhotoEditorWithImage:highResolutionImage:` method above like this:
+then you update the `launchPhotoEditorWithImage:highResolutionImage:` method like this:

 ```  objc